eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Hoc Working Group or '[AHWG](https://www.enisa.europa.eu/news/call-for-experts-join-the-enisa-ad-hoc-working-group-on-eu-digital-identity-wallets-cybersecurity-certification)'.
-This group is composed of selected experts from private organisations and industry, with extensive knowledge and experience in the areas of cybersecurity certification, digital wallets, electronic identification and trust services.
+This group is composed of selected experts from private organisations and industry, with extensive knowledge and experience in the areas of cybersecurity certification, digital wallets, electronic identification, and trust services.
 The first step is to have a candidate scheme ready for public consultation and submitted for feedback of the European Cybersecurity Certification Group or [ECCG](https://digital-strategy.ec.europa.eu/en/policies/cybersecurity-certification-group).